DevOpsDolapo/DevOps_Projects/PROJECT 8/ReadMe.md

 The project will be covering the following:

-- Automating the Deployment of Servers
+- Automating the Deployment and Configuration Apache Webservers
-- Deploying and Configuring Webservers
 - Deploying Nginx as a Load Balancer Using a Shell Script
 - Running the Shell Script